 - You can’t be paid more than Peter

 The thing to realise is that all these rules are completely arbitrary.
 If the company had a genuine motivation to give you a payrise, the rules would vanish.
 To see that, try replacing “payrise” with “workload increase”.
 Software projects are extremely expensive, require skill, and have a high failure rate.
 Software work therefore carries a non-trivial amount of responsibility, so you might argue that employers should be very conservative about increasing how much involvement someone has in a project.
-But I’ve never heard an employer say anything like, “Great job on getting that last task completed ahead of schedule, but we need more time to see if you’re ready to increase your workload.
+But I’ve never heard an employer say anything like, “Great job on getting that last task completed ahead of schedule, but we need more time to see if you’re ready to increase your workload again.
 Just take a break until the next scheduled task, and if you do well at that one, too, maybe we can start giving you more work to do.”

 If you’re hearing feedback that you’re doing well, but there are various arbitrary reasons you can’t get rewarded for it, that’s a strong sign you’re being paid below market rates.
 Now, the term “market rates” gets used pretty loosely, so let me be super clear: that means someone else would agree to pay you more if you asked.